marianopedrini/portfolio-2023/README.md

   npm run dev
 ```

-To see if it’s workin, open http://localhost:3000 from your browser.
+To see if it’s working, open http://localhost:3000 from your browser.